ReyhanehAhani/Statistical_Inference/README.md

 ### Description
 This code calculates the expected gains in a game where two players roll dice.
 The simulation is repeated a specified number of times, and the average expected gain is then printed.

-Feel free to use, modify, and experiment with these functions for your analysis.